elvispreakerebi/insurance-charge-predictor/README.md

 - **Home Page**: Input form with 6 fields (age, sex, BMI, children, smoker, region)
 - **Result Page**: Displays predicted insurance charge with input summary
 - **Error Handling**: Validates inputs and displays clear error messages
-- **API Integration**: Connects to the live API at https://insurance-charge-predictor.onrender.com
+- **API Integration**: Connects to the live API at <a href="https://insurance-charge-predictor.onrender.com" target="_blank" rel="noopener noreferrer">https://insurance-charge-predictor.onrender.com</a>

 ### Troubleshooting
 - If dependencies fail to install, run `flutter clean` then `flutter pub get`
 - Ensure your device/emulator has internet connectivity for API calls
-- Check that the API endpoint is accessible: https://insurance-charge-predictor.onrender.com/health
+- Check that the API endpoint is accessible: <a href="https://insurance-charge-predictor.onrender.com/health" target="_blank" rel="noopener noreferrer">https://insurance-charge-predictor.onrender.com/health</a>

 ## Testing the API

 ### Using Swagger UI (Recommended):
-Visit https://insurance-charge-predictor.onrender.com/docs and use the interactive interface to test the `/predict` endpoint.
+Visit <a href="https://insurance-charge-predictor.onrender.com/docs" target="_blank" rel="noopener noreferrer">https://insurance-charge-predictor.onrender.com/docs</a> and use the interactive interface to test the `/predict` endpoint.

 ### Using curl:
 ```bash